Five Reasons to Use Reserved Seating for Your Dance Recitals

 As recital season approaches and you begin to make decisions about ticket sales and distribution, keep these important factors in mind when making the reserved seating versus general admission decision.

-Editor’s note: This article was originally published February 2015.
+Editor’s note: This article was originally published in February 2015.
 It has been updated with current data as of February 2017.

 First, a bit of a refresh: